naddeok96/ball_and_pipe_control/README.md

 # Ball and Pipe Control System
 MATLAB codes to open serial communication with a ball and pipe system.
 The system is made of a vertical cylinder with a ping pong ball controlled by a fan on the bottom and height measured by a time of flight sensor on top.
 The objective is to balance the ball at a target altitude.
 All files besides README.m, SCFBA Specification Sheet.pdf, and plc_controller.m were provided by Kyle Naddeo, but the group adjusted them according to our PLC design.

+PLC is a type of machine learning in which the outputs are changed continously through the measurements of inputs and code that controls the interaction between inputs and outputs.
+For this project, the input comes from the measurement of the height sensor, the program is plc_controller.m file, and the output is the fan strength, which is controlled by PWM.

 .gitignore

 README.md